ByteHackr/389-ds-base/README.md

-# CVE List and POC Releted to 389-ds-base
+# 389-ds-base CVEs and POC

 * CVE-2022-0996